poskanzerlab/astro-network-encoding/python/README.md

 These scripts take as input HDF-5 files (or `mat`-files in a HDF-compatible format) that contain summarized tables of AQuA event characteristics, in order to  save memory and hard disk space.

-The event files used for generating figures in the paper are located in the [Dryad repository](TODO), as `TODO`.
+The event files used for generating figures in the paper are located in the [Dryad repository](TODO) (link pending data deposition), as `events.zip`.
 The configuration files in the `config` folder are set up to use these files by default.
 To use this original data:
-1. Place the extracted contents of `TODO` into `data/events` (so that `data/events` should contain many subdirectories, such as `X`, `Y`, etc.).
+1. Place the extracted contents of `events.zip` into `data/` (so that `data/events/` should contain many subdirectories, such as `1pulse`, `cbx`, etc.).

-To generate your own event tables from full AQuA `res` files, run `aqua_export.m` on your dataset (see documentation there).
+To generate your own event tables from full AQuA `res` files, run the MATLAB conversion script `conversion/aqua_export.m` on your dataset (see documentation there).

 ### Ramping cells (`intermediates`)

 These scripts also take as input files specifying the "ramping" characteristics of individual cells (see paper *Methods*).

-The ramping cell specification files used in the paper are located in the [Dryad repository](TODO), as `TODO`.
+The ramping cell specification files used in the paper are located in the [Dryad repository](TODO) (link pending data deposition), as `ramping.zip`.
 The configuration files in the `config` folder are set up to use these files by default.
 To use this original data:
-1. Place the extracted contents of `TODO` into `intermediates/ramping` (so that TODO).
+1. Place the extracted contents of `ramping.zip` into `intermediates/` (so that `intermediates/ramping/` should contain many `csv` files, such as `ramping_CBX-GABA.csv`, etc.).

-To generate your own ramping cell tables from extracted event tables, see TODO.
+To generate your own ramping cell tables from extracted event tables, see `net_astro-ramping.ipynb`.

 ### Notebooks for figure panels